MOHANED01/On-Demand-Traffic-Light/README.md

 <h2>📌 Project Overview</h2>
 <p>
-  Developed as part of the <strong>Embedded Systems Professional Nanodegree (EGYFWD)</strong>, this project demonstrates real-time embedded system design using a <strong>layered architecture</strong>, and modular driver development.
+  Developed as part of the <strong>Embedded Systems Professional Nanodegree (EGYFWD)</strong>, this project demonstrates embedded system design using a <strong>layered architecture</strong>, and modular driver development.
   The system models a typical traffic intersection with vehicle and pedestrian lights that operate both automatically and on-demand.
 </p>